Read on to learn about the #2000womenaday.

 Doctors know that, too - there have been lots of large, serious studies that have proven it.
 Yet, it’s still done more than 700,000 times a year.
 2,000 times a day.
 We don’t know why doctors haven’t stopped, but we’re done asking.
 Now, we’re insisting!

-Our sister site, OB/GYN Reform (READ the hundreds of Mayo Clinic, UCLA, etc. studies about the issue and illnesses compiled here), is the one where we've compiled the research and information intended for physicians, the press, and legislators.
+Our sister site, for practitioners, contains the research we've compiled the research and information intended for physicians, the press, and legislators.
 We’re pissed off for all the women who went before us who were made sick, and need to be sure this isn't our future.
-Please support OB/GYN Reform’s open letter to Congress, asking what the hell is going on and telling them it’s their job to make it stop.
-The work was validated by Dr. Walter Rocca at Mayo and Dr. William Parker at UCLA.
-You can read the letter here.

 This is no different from other women's rights violations - from clitoridectomies to the issue of reproductive freedom, our bodies are not there to profit from or use for experiments.
 To understand & share the basics, our PDF fact sheet is available.

 Since July 2015, this issue has been with various government agencies for a response: Sen. Mark Warner, Sen. Patty Murray, Congressman Connolly, and Gov. McAuliffe.
-We've heard from the Virginia Dept of Health who suggested we "educate the ACOG."
+We've heard from the Virginia Dept. of Health, who suggested we "educate the ACOG."
 We've heard from the ACOG, who said it's women's poor choices driving the surgery.
 The confusion in government is that they think they are being asked to regulate medicine.
 They're not.
 They are being asked to stop a harmful, very profitable practice, and this is already their most important job.
 We have hundreds of studies and they all say the same thing: women whose ovaries are removed die prematurely preceded by serious illness.
-We need a Congressional hearing urgently.
-Instead?
-Sen. Mark Warner sent a 23 year old aide into a meeting ALONE with the doctors who make $33,000 per surgery to keep doing this.
-That aide looked at our 500+ studies documenting the harm and said, "Keep it up.
-Proof's in the pudding."
-No words.

 Protecting us from harm is Congress' most important job.
 Call or write your congresspeople, urging them to support a congressional investigation into this act of ignorance that is making 2,000 women sick every single day.
 Capitol Switchboard: 202.224.3121 or find them online.
 Also, call the White House comments line at 202.456.1111 and urge President Obama to support our request for a hearing on this issue.